naamiix/JukeBox-Chill/README.md

 ## Inspirations

-- Pinterest for CCS objets
+- Pinterest for designed objects
 - Adobe XD for the web site's design
-- Some Coffee Brands : Starbucks and Nespresso
+- Thanks to Christopher Herbet's design recreated with Adobe Illustrator (https://dribbble.com/shots/1841840-1950-s-Diner)

 Enjoy it ! ^^